Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Related Work

 Compared to white-box attacks, black-box attacks do not require internals of the target model, but only its output.
 According to the amount of information exposed to the attackers from the model output, black-box attacks can be further categorized as score-based and decision-based attacks.
 Score-based attacks leverage the confidence scores (or predicted probabilities) of the target model to guide the generation of AEs.
 As aforementioned, they are mostly based on word substitution which crafts AEs by replacing words in the original input with some substitutes.
 Specifically, after generating candidate substitutes for the words in the original input, these approaches would search over the space of AEs to find one that maximizes the objective function, which assesses how well a given AE can fool the target model.
 For example, one commonly used objective function is one minus the predicted probability on the ground truth.
-To maximize it, previous studies have used population-based search algorithms such as genetic algorithm (GA) \cite{AlzantotSEHSC18,Wangabs190906723,Zhou2022} and particle swarm optimization (PSO) \cite{ZangQYLZLS20}.
-Other approaches mainly use simple heuristics such as importance-based greedy substitution \cite{RenDHC19,JinJZS20} which first sorts words according to their importance and then finds the best substitute for each word in turn, as well as sequential greedy substitution \cite{TanJKS20} which sequentially finds the best substitute for each word in the original input.
+To maximize it, previous studies have used population-based search algorithms such as genetic algorithm (GA) \cite{AlzantotSEHSC18,Zhou2022} and particle swarm optimization (PSO) \cite{ZangQYLZLS20}.
+Other approaches mainly use simple heuristics such as importance-based greedy substitution \cite{RenDHC19,JinJZS20} which first sorts words according to their importance and then finds the best substitute for each word in turn.
 Note for these approaches the only goal considered during the search for AEs is to successfully fool the target model, while attack imperceptibility is not directly optimized.

-Except word substitution, other score-based textual attacks include visually similar character substitution \cite{EgerSRL0MSSG19} and human-in-the-loop adversarial writing \cite{wallace2019trick}.
 To the best of our knowledge, there is only one score-based attack \cite{Mathai2020} that considers simultaneous optimization of multiple objectives during the search for AEs.
 However, this work is fundamentally different from ours in both problem formulation and optimization algorithm.
-The attackers in \cite{Mathai2020} still need to weight multiple objectives to select the ﬁnal AE from the non-dominated solution set while our approach eliminates such process.
 Besides, our approach can also be applied to decision-based setting.